Top 5 Residential Roofing Materials Compared: Which One Is Right for You?

-How To Compare The Top 5 Residential Roofing Material Options
+Top 5 Residential Roofing Material Options Compared: Which One Is Right for You?

 Four Before

-To be honest, the first four options in residential roofing materials can be bundled together under the category “Expensive Also Rans.”
+To be honest, the first four residential roofing material options can all be grouped under the category of “Expensive Yet Less Impressive Alternatives.”
 They are:

 1. Wood—Wood shingles and wood shakes are beautiful, expensive, and highly combustible; wood shingles (sawn on top and bottom) and wood shakes (sawn on bottom, split on top) are usually made of red cedar and only rate a Class B fire rating (meaning, they catch and spread fire) but they do lend your home a warm, rustic charm

-2. Tile—Ceramic, terracotta or concrete tiles can last a century if they are not walked on and cracked; while long-lasting and perfectly suited for Mission style architecture, tile is extremely heavy and requires rare skills for correct installation; tile tends to attract mold and moss, which can be diminished through extensive annual maintenance
+2. Tile—Ceramic, terracotta, or concrete tiles can last a century if they are not walked on and cracked.
+While long-lasting and ideally suited for Mission-style architecture, tile is extremely heavy and requires rare skills for correct installation.
+Tile tends to attract mold and moss, which can be diminished through extensive annual maintenance.

 Shingles

 Very few of us can plan for the next 50 years.
-We may hope and dream, but to construct our lives around the year 2072 makes little sense.
-So is a metal, tile, or slate roof really necessary?
+We may hope and dream, but constructing our lives around 2075 makes little sense.
+So, is a metal, tile, or slate roof necessary?
 Sure, each can last half a century or more, but why would you, here and now, care?

-On the other hand, we can all plan for this year’s budget, or next year’s vacation.
+On the other hand, we can all plan for this year’s budget and next year’s vacation.
 By opting for the unitized beauty of the asphalt shingle, you can preserve your budget and afford that vacation.
-Shingles are the most popular residential roofing material in North America and one of the most economical solutions for homeowners needing a complete roof replacement
+Shingles are the most popular roofing material for residential homes in North America, offering one of the most cost-effective solutions for homeowners needing a complete roof replacement.

 Among the many benefits of shingles: